Presentiment of disaster

 the feeling of impending doom.

 Egon Schiele painted provocative nude, no longer exposing the body, but the soul of the model.
 Kokoschka tended to grotesque, close to undecided figures at passional attitude.
 By the way, Kokoschka was a recognized Expressionist playwright, and his plays caused just as much outrage and pious complaints as his paintings or his rag doll, which accompanied him at the opera and at social events.
-Generally, Expressionists were good in combining different artistic activities: theatre, literature, music, painting, sculpture.
-Expressionists theorize their art, and their theory is very convictive, especially when Russian artists get into the stage.
+Generally, the Expressionist painters were good in combining different artistic activities: theatre, literature, music, painting, and sculpture.
+Expressionists theorized their art, and their theory was very convincing, especially when the Russian artists got into the stage.

 Russian Expressionism in Munich